KaihuaTang/Local-Disco-Diffusion-v5.2.jupyterNote/README.md

 ```
 then we can run the Local_Disco_Diffusion_v5_2.ipynb to generate your amazing images!

-The text prompts can be gound at Section 7 in the notebook file.
+The text prompts can be gound at Section 3 in the notebook file.
 You can type multiple sentences to describe the image with the importance weight ":Number" at the end of each sentences like *["a realistic image of a ginger cat:2", "a beautiful kitchen:1"]*.

-More detailed instructions about the parameters of Disco Diffusion Project can be found at Zippy's [Disco Diffusion Cheatsheet v0.3](https://docs.google.com/document/d/1l8s7uS2dGqjztYSjPpzlmXLjl5PM3IGkRWI3IiCuK7g/edit).
+More detailed instructions about the parameters of Disco Diffusion project can be found at [*Zippy's Disco Diffusion Cheatsheet v0.3*](https://docs.google.com/document/d/1l8s7uS2dGqjztYSjPpzlmXLjl5PM3IGkRWI3IiCuK7g/edit).
+To study the effect of different artists, we can see a summary of their painting styles at [*Disco Diffusion 70+ Artist Studies*](https://weirdwonderfulai.art/resources/disco-diffusion-70-plus-artist-studies/).
+Similarly, there are some popular [*Disco Diffusion Modifiers*](https://weirdwonderfulai.art/resources/disco-diffusion-modifiers/) that can be added as the end of the prompt for certain artistic effects.

 ## Two Versions